feder1402/chatmate/README.md

 # ChatMate

-**ChatMate** is a versatile chatbot sandbox client that can interact with multiple models.
+**ChatMate** is a versatile chatbot sandbox client that can interact with multiple models and provides useful information about the models responses.

+### Key Features:
+1. **Chose your AI Model**: ChatMate supports for multiple AI models from Anthropic, Google, OpenAI, Meta (through Groq), etc. Additional models can be easily configured.
+1. **Saved Queries**: Save commonly used queries to quickly run them without typing them every time.
+1. **Edit your System Prompt**: Tweak your system prompt to improve model responses.

 ![ChatMate Preview](docs/chatmate.png)